MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

 > While it is not recommended, it is possible to use utilities, such as **realmd**, that set up SSSD while joining the Linux host to the domain, while configuring **disablesssd** to true so that SQL Server uses openldap calls instead of SSSD for Active Directory related calls.

 > [!NOTE]
-> SQL Server login using FQDN (for example, CONTOSO.COM\Username) is not supported.
-Use CONTOSO\Username format.
+> SQL Server login by using an FQDN (for example, CONTOSO.COM\Username) is not supported.
+Use the CONTOSO\Username format.
 >
-> SQL Server logins from Domain Local Groups are not supported.
-Use Global Security Domain Groups instead.
+> SQL Server logins from Domain Local groups are not supported.
+Use Global Security Domain groups instead.

 ## Next steps